abstractspoon/ToDoList_Dev/_Ideas/Individual_task_locking.md

 #### Loading Tasklists ####
 1. Load base tasklist
 2. Mark all tasks as 'locked'
-3. Load any checked out tasks ('[TaskID].tsc' files), merge them into the base tasklist, and mark them as 'unlocked'
+3. Load any checked out tasks ('[TaskID].tsc' files) belonging to 'us', merge them into the base tasklist, and mark them as 'unlocked'

 #### Saving Tasklists ####
 1. Save checked-out task(s) to '[TaskID].tsc' file(s)